Pop Archives

 Willie The Weeper has been recorded by Ernest Rogers (1925), Louis Armstrong (1927), Half-Pint Jaxon (1927) and several others, particularly around 1927-28.
 In Australia, there have been recordings by the Graeme Bell All-Stars (late 40s) and Paul Marks & the Melbourne New Orleans Jazz Band (1960).

 References: 1.
 Research contributed by Bill Casey 2.
-Entry at the Originals 3.
-Abrams Database at 78online (offline early 2009: see the Online Discographies Project instead).
+Versions at the Originals 3.
+The Online Discographical Project (78discography.com).